 This card is ideal for credit card users who are making a concerted effort to reduce or eliminate their credit card debt.
 The savviest applicants will understand the unique value of having a card that offers 15 months of interest-free financing, and no balance transfer fee.

-Besides using this card to get a handle on your existing credit card debt, the Chase Slate is also a great card for financing large purchases that you know you can pay off eventually.
+Besides using this card to get a handle on your existing credit card debt, the Chase Slate is also a great card for financing large purchases you know you can pay off before the introductory period.
 For example, if you want to purchase an expensive bedroom set that’s $5,000, but you only have $2,500 saved up and know you can pay off the other half over the next year, this card can help you make that purchase and avoid financing and interest costs that may come with a store-brand credit card offer.

-Before you apply for the Chase Slate, check with the issuer to be sure you meet their credit guidelines.
+Before you apply for the Chase Slate, you’ll want to check with the issuer to be sure you meet their credit guidelines.
 In fact, before you apply for any credit card, it can be helpful to check your credit scores to see where you stand.
-There are many ways to check your credit scores for free — one way to do that is through Credit.com, which offers you two of your scores for free and updates them monthly so you can monitor for important changes.
+There are many ways to check your credit scores for free — one way to do that is through Credit.com, which offers you two of your scores for free and updates them every 14 days, so you can monitor them for important changes.

 If you meet the issuer’s general credit requirements and fully understand the card’s terms, this card may be a good match for you.
-If you find your credit standing falls short of the requirements, you may want to consider taking steps to work on your credit and apply when your scores are higher.
+If you find your credit standing falls short of the requirements, you may want to consider taking steps to work on your credit (like fixing any errors on your credit reports that are bringing down your scores, for example) and apply when your scores are higher.

 Some Common Questions About Slate